mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 Come help
 ---------

-To me, NVIDIA's plan here to build a GPU-compatible data science stack seems ambitious.
+NVIDIA's plan to build a GPU-compatible data science stack seems ambitious.
 However, they also seem to be treating the problem seriously, and seem willing to put resources and company focus behind the problem.

 If any of the work above sounds interesting to you please engage either as an ...